The One Summer Diet That Can Stop Skin Cancer

 Lunch: dark leafy greens

 Following the plant-based Mediterranean diet has been shown to protect against skin cancer, so consider a salad with a base of dark leafy greens for a sun-savvy lunch.
 “Vegetables are rich in antioxidants like vitamins C and A, which can protect skin from damage and help the skin to repair,” says registered dietitian Erin Palinski-Wade, RD, CDE, author of 2 Day Diabetes Diet.
 “Fighting against damage from the sun’s rays may be why these foods offer skin cancer protection.”
 These antioxidants prevent free-radical-mediated DNA damage, as well as cancerous growths that arise as a result of UV radiation—otherwise known as sun exposure, Dr. Bowe adds.
-Eat more summer superfoods for gorgeous, glowing skin.
+Eat more summer superfoods for skin that protects and glows.

 If one food could cut your skin cancer risk in half, it would be tomatoes, which are full of the phytochemical lycopene that give them their red color.
 “Lycopene, found in foods such as tomatoes, can offer powerful antioxidant properties that may be protective to skin,” Palinski-Wade says.
 One UK study found that subjects whose diets were supplemented with tomato paste for 12 weeks showed protection against sunburn, as well as potentially longer-term skin damage.
 “Lycopene helps stabilize DNA structures in the nuclei of skin cells,” Dr. Bowe says.
 “The theory is that the phytochemicals in tomatoes are absorbed in the skin and protect against UV damage.”